Who Treats Restless Legs?

-Restless Legs Syndrome, also known as RLS, is characterized by an overwhelming urge to move your legs.
+Restless Legs, also known as RLS, is characterized by an overwhelming urge to move your legs.
 It can cause irritating sensations across the legs and feet.
 The sensation can also appear in the arms, chest, and face.
 Restless legs may be serious, but the good news is that it can be managed and treated.
-The feelings caused by restless legs syndrome have been described in a number of ways, with the following being the most common;
+The feelings caused by restless legs syndrome have been described in a number of ways, with the following being the most common:

 Restless legs syndrome is characterized by the irritating sensations it causes.
 People with the condition have the overwhelming urge to move their legs.
 Moving your legs may help to alleviate the sensations and drive away the need to constantly move your legs.
 If the symptoms set in at night and during periods of rest, then it’s likely you could be suffering from restless legs syndrome.
 Be sure to talk to your doctor about the condition if you are worried you have it.
 Some people are worried that their doctor might not take them seriously, so they are afraid to bring it up.
 You should never be afraid that your doctor won’t believe you or take you seriously.

-Several people are involved in the diagnosis and treatment of restless legs syndrome, including;
+Several professionals are involved in the diagnosis and treatment of restless legs syndrome, including:

 Primary Care Doctors

 Your primary care doctor can diagnose your restless legs syndrome and offer some basic treatments.
 The process of diagnosing the condition is relatively simple.
 Your doctor can tell if you have RLS or not by performing a physical exam, taking a look at your previous medical and family history, and potentially running a blood test or sleep study.
 Your primary care doctor may:

 Use a physical examination to check for the signs and symptoms of other conditions that are similar to restless legs or otherwise connected to it

 Ask you for more information about the symptoms and how they affect you

 Run blood tests to check for iron deficiencies and anemia